mjmann983/mdsc-homepage/content/authors/mmann/_index.md

 weight: 2
 ---

-Michael Mann is a PhD student in science teacher education part of Theory & Practice in Teacher Education.
+Michael Mann is a PhD student in science teacher education part of the Theory & Practice in Teacher Education.
 His research interests include classroom culture, increasing student achievements in science, technology in the classroom, gamification in education, and implementation of TPACK.
 He currently is working as a Graduate assistant at the University of Tennessee, Knoxville.

 <img src="/img/mmann.jpg" style = "max-width:35%"/>